About the GP

 How to find a good GP

-Here are some questions to think about when you’re looking for a GP for your family:
+Here are some practical issues to think about when you’re looking for a GP for your family:

 - Is the GP practice easy to get to?
 Can you walk there?
 Can you park there?
 Is there public transport nearby?
 Are there ramps for prams and wheelchairs?

 - What are the opening hours?
 Do the opening hours suit you and your family?

 - Does the GP bulk bill?
 If not, can you afford the fees?